NethermindEth/Forta-Agents/Umee-Bots/Large-Amount-Account-Involvement/README.md

 ### Kovan Testnet (PoC)

-In order to check the results, uncomment the lines indicated in `src/agent.config.ts`, set a Kovan testnet RPC (e.g.
-`https://kovan.poa.network`) as `jsonRpcUrl` in your `forta.config.json` file and run:
+In order to check the results, uncomment the lines indicated in `src/agent.config.ts`, set a trace-enabled Kovan testnet RPC as `jsonRpcUrl` and `traceRpcUrl` in your `forta.config.json` file and run:

 ```
 npm run tx 0x78fe7dddec7325817213b04827214e49b7a484d4fa61eded78914c88b0c28410